chapmajs/hex_display/README.md

 A project to drive multiplexed 7-segment LED displays as hex displays using a Microchip PIC18F6310 with a minimum of external components.
 This is a work in progress!

+This project is released as [Open Source Hardware (OSHW)](http://www.openhardware.org/).
+All hardware contained within this repository are covered by a [Creative Commons Attribution-ShareAlike 3.0 license (CC BY-SA 3.0)](http://creativecommons.org/licenses/by-sa/3.0/).
+Firmware and software are licensed under GPLv3 -- see LICENSE and GPL-3.0 for more information.

 ### Current Status

 Rev 0 PC board has been tested, sample firmware in this repository displays 'deadbeef'.
 Minor tweaks to the PC board layout are required for 0.1" perfboard compatibility.
 24-bit port input has not yet been tested.